0BananaBig0/from_gcc_to_cpp/Gcc.md

 ###### Characteristics

-1. Dynamic Control: Developers can load libraries based on runtime conditions, providing flexibility.
+1. Dynamic control: Developers can load libraries based on runtime conditions, providing flexibility.
-2. Lazy Loading: Libraries can be loaded only when needed, which can improve startup performance.
+2. Lazy loading: Libraries can be loaded only when needed, which can improve startup performance.
-3. Error Handling: Applications can handle scenarios where a library fails to load or is not found.
+3. Error handling: Applications can handle scenarios where a library fails to load or is not found.

 ###### How It Works in **Windows**

 1. Load the DLL: Use `LoadLibrary( "library.dll" )` to load the desired DLL into the process's address space.
-2. Get Function Pointers: Use `GetProcAddress( handle, "function_name" )` to obtain pointers to the functions within the loaded DLL.
+2. Get function pointers: Use `GetProcAddress( handle, "function_name" )` to obtain pointers to the functions within the loaded DLL.
-3. Use the Functions: Call the functions using the retrieved pointers.
+3. Use the functions: Call the functions using the retrieved pointers.
 4. Unload the DLL: Optionally, use `FreeLibrary( handle )` to unload the DLL when it’s no longer needed.

 ###### How It Works in **Linux**

-1. Load the Library: Use `dlopen( "library.so", RTLD_LAZY )` to load the desired shared library into the process's address space.
+1. Load the library: Use `dlopen( "library.so", RTLD_LAZY )` to load the desired shared library into the process's address space.
-2. Get Function Pointers: Use `dlsym( handle, "function_name" )` to obtain pointers to the functions within the loaded library.
+2. Get function pointers: Use `dlsym( handle, "function_name" )` to obtain pointers to the functions within the loaded library.
-3. Use the Functions: Call the functions using the retrieved pointers.
+3. Use the functions: Call the functions using the retrieved pointers.
-4. Unload the Library: Optionally, use `dlclose( handle )` to unload the library when it’s no longer needed.
+4. Unload the library: Optionally, use `dlclose( handle )` to unload the library when it’s no longer needed.

 ## The difference between `gcc` and `g++`